EXPERT INSIGHTS

 Sephora has cultivated a brand community centered around inclusivity and self-expression.
 The brand offers a wide range of products catering to diverse beauty needs, allowing customers to find products that resonate with their individual styles.

 Sephora’s Beauty Insider community has more than six million members, including mini-groups focusing on specific elements of beauty such as skincare, hair care, lip colors, and more.
 These groups, in tangent with reviews and ratings for products, foster a sense of community among cosmetics enthusiasts.
+This commitment to creating an inclusive space empowers customers to learn from each other, seek advice, and discover new products tailored to their unique preferences.

 7. GoPro